LibRapid/LibRapidRust/readme.md

 How does it work?
 -----

 The Rust-port of LibRapid is a derivative from the main library made for C++ and Python.
-It's goal is to be optimised for speedy calculations, mathematical and scientific applications.
+Its goal is to be optimised for speedy calculations, mathematical and scientific applications.